Full Moon on

 Moon after ascending node

-1 day after ascending node on 17 December 2021 at 00:12 in ♊ Gemini.
-The Moon is located north of the ecliptic over the following 12 days, until the lunar orbit crosses from North to South in descending node on 31 December 2021 at 01:07 in ♐ Sagittarius.
+1 day after ascending node on 17 December 2021 at 00:12 in ♊ Gemini the Moon is positioned north of the ecliptic over the following 12 days until the lunar crosses the ecliptic again from North to South in descending node on 31 December 2021 at 01:07 in ♐ Sagittarius.

 Moon before northern standstill

-12 days since the previous standstill on 6 December 2021 at 02:25 in ♑ Capricorn when the Moon has reached South declination of ∠-26.331°, the lunar orbit is extending northward over the next day to face maximum declination of ∠26.306° at the point of next northern standstill on 20 December 2021 at 04:32 in ♋ Cancer.
+12 days since the last southern standstill on 6 December 2021 at 02:25 in ♑ Capricorn when the Moon has reached South declination of ∠-26.331° the lunar orbit is extending northward over the next day to face maximum declination of ∠26.306° at the point of next northern standstill on 20 December 2021 at 04:32 in ♋ Cancer.

 Sun-Earth-Moon syzygy